arpita444/Coursera/README.md

 # Coursera
-HTML and CSS: Build a Single-Page Website
+### HTML and CSS: Build a Single-Page website

-A functional single-page website using HTML and CSS to create a visually appealing and user-friendly web experience.
+#### A functional single-page website using HTML and CSS to create a visually appealing and user-friendly web experience.